n2ygk/mulesoft-oauth2-scope-enforcer/README.md

 Enterprise Scope Validation is a workaround for the inability of some (all) currently Mule-supported OAuth 2.0 service providers to provide a mechanism to alter the granted scopes.

+As a special case, the `auth-none` scope explicitly identifies that enterprise scope validation is not required (e.g. when one of your resource's methods is OK with a Client Credentials grant).
+Note that your OAuth 2.0 server must have the `auth-none` scope defined for this to work.

 ### Configuring resource and method required scopes

 Paste a JSON policy document as produced by [ramlpolicy.py](./ramlpolicy.py)